mehulkar/ember-example-rails-es6/README.md

 ### Issues

 1. Can't figure out how to compile the templates.
 EAKR used the `barber` gem, but I'm not sure how to implement that yet.
-1. Ember modules don't seem to register with the App container.
-They are loading in the browser, but are not being used by the application.

 ### Set it up